Danzig crisis: League of Nations representative Burckhardt dismissed by Nazis

 On 24 August 1939, Greiser told Burckhardt that he no longer had any authority over the Free City while the news was broken to the world media by a press release from the DNB news agency in Berlin.
 At noon of the same day, the Poles were confronted with a demand for the removal of all Polish frontier officials and a 50% reduction in the number of Polish customs inspectors working the Danzig harbor.
 In a further provocation, Forster had the chief of the Polish railroad administration arrested and briefly closed by force the Polish customs office.
-In Warsaw, the French ambassador Léon Noël had a meeting with Colonel Beck and Marshal Smigly-Rydz where he practically begged the Poles not to respond to these provocations by sending troops into the Free City.
+In Warsaw, the French ambassador Léon Noël had a meeting with Colonel Beck and Marshal Rydz-Smigly where he practically begged the Poles not to respond to these provocations by sending troops into the Free City.
 The Germans expected the Poles to react to these violations of the Treaty of Versailles by sending troops into Danzig, but Beck limited himself to making only a diplomatic protest.
 On 25 August, the Schleswig-Holstein anchored in Danzig harbour and aimed its guns menacingly at the Polish positions on the Westerplatte.

 Since these violations of the Danzig charter would have resulted in the League deposing Danzig's Nazi government, both the French and the British prevented the matter from being referred to the Council of the League of Nations.
 Instead, the British and French applied strong pressure on the Poles not to send in a military force to depose the Danzig government, and to instead appoint a mediator to resolve the crisis.
 By late August 1939, the crisis continued to escalate with the Senate confiscating on 27 August stocks of wheat, salt and petrol that belonged to Polish businesses that were in the process of being exported or imported via the Free City, an action that led to sharp Polish complaints.
-The same day, 200 Polish workers at the Danzig shipyards were fired without severance pay and their identification papers revoked, meaning that they legally could not live in Danzig anymore.
+The same day, 200 Polish workers at the Danzig shipyards were fired without severance pay and had their identification papers revoked, meaning that they legally could not live in Danzig anymore.
 The Danzig government imposed food rationing, the Danzig newspapers took a militantly anti-Polish line, and almost every day there were "incidents" on the border with Poland.
 Ordinary people in Danzig were described as being highly worried in the last days of August 1939 as it became apparent that war was imminent.